Gaylor Lakes in Yosemite National Park.

 Hike Features: Views of Dana Meadows, Mt.
 Dana, Gaylor Peak, other Sierra peaks, and Middle and Upper Gaylor Lakes

+Continue along the trail up and over the ridge towards Middle Gaylor Lake.
 To reach Upper Gaylor Lake, head north along the Gaylor Lakes Trail.

+Use the map above to better visual the trail so you know where to turn.
 This next section involves a mild ascent of nearly half a mile through open, mostly treeless terrain.

 Look back behind you as you climb higher and higher for incredible views of the alpine landscape.

-This is a great spot to see Gaylor Peak, rising to an impressive 11,004 feet, towering majestically above the upper lake.
+Upper Gaylor Lake feels more secluded than the middle lake.
+This is a great spot to see Gaylor Peak, rising 11,004 feet, towering majestically above the upper lake.

 If you only came to see the two lakes, then retrace your steps to return to the trailhead.
+If you enjoy history and old structures, then continue along the trail to an old mining site!

 Woman standing at the shore of Upper Gaylor Lake with Gaylor Peak in the background.